Aditya9552-gif/Movie_Recommendation_Review_Sentiment_Anaysis/README.md

 *  Recommend.ipynb: Developed recommended system based on the extracted data from preprocessing files.

 ## Deployment
-The project is deployed using Render.
-You can access the live version of the application [here](https://movie-recommendation-review-sentiment.onrender.com/).
+The project is deployed using huggingface.
+You can access the live version of the application [here](https://huggingface.co/spaces/Aditya9552/Movie_Recommendation_and_Sentiment_Analysis).

 To deploy the project yourself, follow these steps: